Correlation Between Microsoft and Alphabet

 Good

-Compared to the overall equity markets, risk-adjusted returns on investments in Microsoft are ranked lower than 12 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively weak technical and fundamental indicators, Microsoft may actually be approaching a critical reversion point that can send shares even higher in April 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Microsoft are ranked lower than 14 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively weak technical and fundamental indicators, Microsoft unveiled solid returns over the last few months and may actually be approaching a breakup point.

 Alphabet Class C